emma-33/holbertonschool-simple_shell/README.md

 ##### **TEAM**

-This projet was relased by two student of HOLBERTON SCOOL who is:
+This projet was relased by two student of HOLBERTONSCOOL who is:

 Edem DJOSSOU @github edemdj